vcsk02/VisionAI/docs/evaluation.md

   - **[Examples: misclassification under heavy occlusion / tiny objects / similar-looking classes.]**

 These insights guide future improvements, such as collecting more data for difficult classes, trying more powerful architectures, or tuning augmentation strategies.

+## 6. Ablation Studies and Failure Analysis

+We ran a set of ablation experiments to understand the effect of key design choices:

+- **Data augmentation:** Removing augmentation decreases validation accuracy and increases overfitting.
+- **Pretraining:** Training from ImageNet-pretrained weights performs significantly better than training from scratch on our dataset.
+- **Learning rate:** A learning rate of `1e-3` balances convergence speed and stability; much higher or lower values degraded performance.

+These results are summarized in Section 5.4 of the report and in the ablation table inside the training notebook.

+We also perform **failure analysis** by visualizing a subset of misclassified test images.
+These examples (stored in `artifacts/failures/misclassified_examples.png`) highlight common failure modes such as:

+- Confusion between visually similar classes.
+- Poor performance on small or heavily occluded objects.
+- Weaknesses on under-represented classes.

+Together, the ablation experiments and failure analysis provide a more complete picture of where the model succeeds and where it struggles, guiding future improvements.